anse-app/anse/README.md

    ```
 3. Add your [OpenAI API key](https://platform.openai.com/account/api-keys) to the settings panel, then enjoy it!

+## How to deploy
+For more details, please refer to this document: https://docs.anse.app/self-deploy

 ## Frequently Asked Questions

 Q: TypeError: fetch failed (can't connect to OpenAI Api)